Beagle: Export

 Beagles were in the United States by the 1840s at the latest, but the first dogs were imported strictly for hunting and were of variable quality.
 Since Honeywood had only started breeding in the 1830s, it is unlikely these dogs were representative of the modern breed, and the description of them as looking like straight-legged Dachshunds with weak heads has little resemblance to the standard.
 Serious attempts at establishing a quality bloodline began in the early 1870s when General Richard Rowett from Illinois imported some dogs from England and began breeding.
 Rowett's Beagles are believed to have formed the models for the first American standard, drawn up by Rowett, L. H. Twadell, and Norman Ellmore in 1887.
-The beagle was accepted as a breed by the American Kennel Club (AKC) in 1885.
-In the 20th century the breed has spread worldwide.